THE GCAPA CREW

 Grand Central Academy of Performing Arts was never a childhood dream or even a goal.
 Until it was.

-Wendi Bergstrom opened GCAPA after having spent a lifetime in studios across the country.
+Wendi Bergstrom opened GCAPA Lake Norman Dance Studio after having spent a lifetime in studios across the country.
 Miss Wendi had been a student at over 35 studios while her family traversed the United States throughout her childhood.
 There were many fond memories of activities and events throughout each studio.
 There were also memories of chaos and disappointment along the way.
 As a teacher in the B.O.C.E.S. program in New York, in private homes, and in studios up and down the eastern seaboard, Wendi picked up on the many great qualities that studios had to offer as well as many problems that studios created for themselves.
 This led to a great deal of contemplation about how to best serve her community should the day come when she would open her own studio.

-In 2011, Wendi gave birth to Grand Central Academy of Performing Arts, after spending 20 years teaching and swearing to never open her own studio.
+In 2011, Wendi gave birth to Grand Central Academy of Performing Arts, after spending 20 years teaching and swearing to never open her own Dance Studio.
 She enjoyed being the beloved teacher and choreographer who sewed costumes and built sets at home.
 It wasn’t until after taking on the job of Dance Team Director that she realized studio ownership was possible.
 Working with parent concerns, costume ordering, and billing for 6 years, it seemed like the next logical step on this career path.
 All that was left was to figure out how to stand apart from all the studios she had spent time with before.

-One of the primary problems in the studio world includes the oversexualization of children through costumes, music, and choreography, primarily at competition.
+One of the primary problems in the studio world includes the oversexualization of children through Lake Norman Dance Studio costumes, music, and choreography, primarily at competition.
 This was an easy fix.
 Simply don’t allow it and avoid the competitions where this behavior is rampant.
 Another important issue was teaching technique and not just choreography.
 This, too, was an easy fix by setting guidelines for all instructors and making it part of our mission.
 Other issues included billing methods, customer care, and overall studio organization.
-With creative systems in place and the use of technologoy, these issues would all easily be solved and that’s just what Wendi did!
+With creative systems in place and the use of technology, these issues would all easily be solved and that’s just what Wendi did!

 Some of the things Miss Wendi loved about her time in other dance studios was the community of the dance families, the overnight competition travel, the studios that included a boutique, stacked classes for kids who take multiple genres, year-round curricula, festival performances, talent shows, expos, state fairs, conventions, and professionally executed recitals!